 For years, I’ve been hearing about the tour company Busabout.
 They offer hop-on, hop–off-again bus tours throughout Europe, similar to the Kiwi and Oz Experience.
 Basically, they have set routes through Europe and along that route, you can leave the bus and rejoin when you want.
 I’ve never used them before as I’ve always just taken trains around Europe.
 (Though I have nothing against that way of travel — I loved my time on the Kiwi Experience!)

-I took the Split to Split sailing tour, which was a seven day cruise around the Dalmatian Coast of Croatia.
-My boat, the Plomin, had 33 passengers (of which I was the only one not from Australia or New Zealand), our guide (also Australian), and 5 crew members.
+I took the Split-to-Split sailing tour, which was a seven-day cruise around the Dalmatian coast of Croatia.
+My boat, the Plomin, had 33 passengers (of which I was the only one not from Australia or New Zealand), our guide (also Australian), and five crew members.

 How Did I Spend My Week?